abluenautilus/SeasideModularVCV/README_JAWARI.md

 More typically, you will use a clock input to STRUM the strings.
 The tanpura sounds best when strummed slowly.
 A tempo around 60 BPM is a good place to start.

-Sending a trigger into RESET will poise Jawari to strike the first string when the next STRUM comes in.
+Sending a trigger into RESET or pressing the RESET button will poise Jawari to strike the first string when the next STRUM comes in.